ehealthsuisse/EPR-by-example/files/RegistryStoredQuery.md

 ### Request Message

-The following snippet displays a sample request recorded during the EPR projectathon in September 2020.
+The following snippet is taken from a sample request recorded during the EPR projectathon in September 2020.
 Some elements were ommitted to increase readability.
 The raw request file may be found **[here](https://github.com/msmock/AnnotatedTX/blob/main/samples/ITI-18_request_raw.xml)**.

 The request message shall be a XML SOAP envelope with the query embedded in the *Body* element of the SOAP envelope.